feliciamade/Sanrio/README.md

-# Kawaii Redesign of the Sanrio Website
+# 🌱 Redesign of the Sanrio Website

 This project brings a cute, fun, and playful Kawaii style to the Sanrio website.
 It includes adorable visuals, animations, and a user-friendly design that showcases Sanrio characters like Hello Kitty and My Melody.